mdolidon/hamster/README.md

 * allow you to configure cookies manually, and possibly improve the check-in process
 * introduce post-processing rules
-* introduce a recovery mechanism to retry downloading contents that may have been missed due to a temporarily faulty connexion, a `hamster retry` that should be as easy to use as `hamster resume`.
-* write decent automated tests !
+* write decent automated tests

 But most of all I'd like to get feedback.
 If you get anything surprising, any bug, any idea of improvement, please create a Github issue, and I'll look into it as time allows.
 Pull requests are of utmost interest to me.